madsulrik/supplychain/README.md

 ganache-cli
 ```

-then run the truffle commands
+then run the truffle commands in a new terminal window
 ``` sh
 truffle compile
 truffle migrate